daneng1/reading-notes/README.md

 | My classmates can do it but I can't | There was a time they couldn't either. |
 | I don't know                        | YET! |

+###Ways I can Embrace a Growth Mindset
+*Be sure to not compare my work to others too critically, rather try to learn from them *When I get stuck, look for another way or ask for help *Recognize that this is a journey and the more I embrace it the more I will gain